• Disease Overview

 An axonal flare test is sometimes used to aid in diagnosing HSAN IV.
 During this test, a small amount of diluted histamine is injected underneath the skin.
 Histamine is a chemical compound produced by the body that helps the immune system and acts as a neurotransmitter (a chemical that modifies, amplifies or transmits nerve impulses from one nerve cell to another).
 An injection of histamine causes a distinctive skin eruption around the site of injection.

-Molecular genetic testing for mutations in the NTRK1 gene can confirm the diagnosis and is often done by next-generation sequencing (NGS) from a blood sample.
+Molecular genetic testing for variants in the NTRK1 gene can confirm the diagnosis and is often done by next-generation sequencing (NGS) from a blood sample.

 • < Previous section